ENCCS/julia-for-hpc/content/motivation.rst

 What you will learn
 -------------------

+- What's different in Julia compared to most other languages.
+- How to efficiently develop Julia packages and write unit tests.
+- How to work with datasets, make visualizations and create a simple machine learning model.
+- How to benchmark and profile Julia code.
+- How to write efficient serial code.
+- How to use multithreading and multiprocessing.
+- How to write Julia code for GPUs.

 We will be focusing on higher-level performance considerations and parallelization approaces and not dig deep into lower-level aspects.
 There is always a tradeoff; to squeeze as much performance out of a code as possible one often needs to drop